Free Brunch Calculator

 Frequently Asked Questions

-How many mimosas can you make from one bottle of champagne?
+How many mimosas does one bottle of champagne make?

-One 750ml bottle of champagne or Prosecco makes 10-12 mimosas using the classic 1:1 ratio (half champagne, half juice).
-If you prefer stronger mimosas with more champagne, expect 6-8 drinks per bottle.
+One 750ml bottle of champagne or Prosecco makes about 6 mimosas using the classic 1:1 ratio (half champagne, half orange juice) in a standard champagne flute.
+If you pour lighter mimosas with more juice, you can stretch a bottle to 8-10 drinks.
+For stronger, champagne-forward mimosas, expect closer to 5 per bottle.

-How much orange juice do I need for a mimosa bar?
+How much orange juice do I need for mimosas for 50 people?

 What juices can I use for mimosas besides orange juice?

-Popular mimosa variations include: grapefruit (Ruby Red works best), mango, peach nectar, cranberry, pomegranate, pineapple, and passion fruit.
+Popular mimosa variations include grapefruit juice (Ruby Red works best), peach nectar, cranberry juice, mango juice, pomegranate juice, pineapple juice, and passion fruit juice.
 For bridal showers, pink juices like grapefruit or cranberry are especially popular.
+A great mimosa bar offers 3-4 juice options so guests can mix and match.

 Planning a full bar?